josephryan/Hernandez_Ryan_2021_Recoding/03-SATURATION/04-ESTIMATED_MODEL/README.md

 ### chunkify_estimate.pl
 converts simulated datasets to Dayhoff 6-state recoded datasets and generates shell scripts to perform maximum-likelihood analyses in RAxML

+### compare_trees_to_sim_estimate.pl
+scores trees using the Robinson-Fould distance, performs t-tests on scores between recoded and non-recoded datasets, and generates box-plots to visualize the data